Skip to main content

 Didgeman / Pixabay

-It’s one thing for your cat to sleep at your feet, but another when they decide to sleep on top of your feet.
+It’s one thing for your cat to sleep at your feet, but another when they decide to rest on top of your feet.
 Vet Explains Pets notes that if your cat sleeps on your feet and ankles, they might seek you out as their personal heater.
 Cats might move to sleep on or next to you during the night, then return to your feet as the temperature in the room drops and they want more heat.
-While there are plenty of reasons why cats want to sleep close to you, sometimes it comes down to practicality and staying warm.
+While there are plenty of reasons why cats like to sleep close to you, sometimes it comes down to practicality and staying warm.

 Cat sleeping on woman's lap.